nc1z/solutions-archive/README.md

 ## 4. Throttle

 We can ensure that the function only runs if enough time (limit) has passed since the last call, hence throttling / slowing down the call.

+## 5. Promise Any

+Similar to `Promise.any()` in ES2021, except here we're taking in an array of promises.